November, 2024: Open Saturday Nov 16, 10-2!

 38 oz net jar: $25 for most types; $35 for the Knotweeds, Goldenrod ’24, Berry Farm, and all the berry flavors; $45 for Bamboo, Orange Blossom, & Tupelo

-Honey by the pail–available in Black Locust, Wildflower, Goldenrod ’23, and Star Thistle: 4 lb. bucket: $35; 7 lb. bucket: $60; 12 lb. bucket: $90
+Honey by the pail–available in Black Locust, Wildflower, Goldenrod ’23, Old Gold, and Star Thistle: 4 lb. bucket: $35; 7 lb. bucket: $60; 12 lb. bucket: $90

 For mail orders, we add $7 for handling and materials regardless of order size, plus actual USPS shipping charges.
 Write to Rob at rob@vermontberries.com, or text 802-349-6485.